wibyuan/easyANN/README.md

 | ONNG + SQ16 | 2.12 | 99.26% | ✓ |
 | No Pruning (onng1_test2_sq16_2) | 2.78 | 99.42% | ✓ |

-> **Note**: GLOVE is a harder dataset.
-Standard HNSW without adaptive search fails to reach 99% recall.
+> **Note**: GLOVE vectors are normalized, so L2 distance is used.
+This is a harder dataset - standard HNSW without adaptive search fails to reach 99% recall.

 ## Project Structure